How Long Does It Take for a Refund To Show Up on Your Debit Card? The Answer

 Privacy is a Better Business Bureau® (BBB) accredited company adhering to the highest business and security standards.
 Here are the features that set Privacy apart from its competitors:

-• Single-Use and Merchant-Locked Cards—A Merchant-Locked Privacy Virtual Card locks to the first merchant you use it at.
+- Single-Use, Merchant-Locked, and Category-Locked Cards—A Merchant-Locked Privacy Virtual Card “locks” to the first merchant you use it at.
 In case of a data breach, hackers cannot use the card anywhere else.
+Category-Locked Cards are similar, but instead of “locking” to a single merchant, they are “tied” to a merchant category.
 Single-Use Cards close after the first purchase, becoming useless to potential hackers.

-• Spending limits—You can set spending limits on each Privacy Card and prevent hidden charges from sneaky merchants.
+- Spending limits—You can set spending limits on each Privacy Card and block hidden charges from sneaky merchants.
 Transactions that exceed the designated limit are automatically declined by Privacy.

-• Faster checkouts with browser extensions—Forget reaching for your wallet and entering card numbers manually when transacting online.
-The browser extensions for Chrome, Safari, and Firefox autofill your virtual card information at checkout, enabling fast and spontaneous purchases.
+- Faster checkouts with browser extensions—Forget reaching for your wallet and entering card numbers manually when transacting online.
+The browser extensions for Chrome, Safari (including the iOS version), Edge, and Firefox autofill your virtual card information at checkout, enabling fast and spontaneous purchases.

-• Mobile Apps—Privacy’s iOS and Android apps enable you to monitor your transactions in real time and create and use virtual cards on the go.
-If you enable push notifications, you’ll be made aware of every transaction attempt, allowing you to react promptly if you notice any suspicious activity on your cards.
+- On-the-go use with mobile apps—Privacy’s iOS and Android apps enable you to monitor your transactions in real time and create and use virtual cards on the go.
+If you enable push notifications, you’ll be made aware of every transaction attempt, allowing you to react promptly if you notice any unusual activity on your cards.

 Your First Privacy Card Is a Few Clicks Away